A mission-driven community of investigators

 The Buck Institute’s 20 principal investigators share the audacious notion that biological aging is malleable.
 Some of our scientists have been here since the Institute opened its doors; others are newcomers.
 They all bring their specific areas of expertise to collaborations intended to push the boundaries of scientific inquiry.

-Assistant Director of the Morphology and Imaging Core and Research Associate Professor
+Assistant Director of the Morphology and Imaging Core and Assistant Research Professor

 Dr. Akos Gerencser has a dual background in medicine and biomedical engineering.
 He is experienced in mitochondria-and cell physiology-related, fluorescence microscopy-based technique development.
 He has designed the oxygen consumption rate calibration algorithm of the Seahorse Extracellular Flux Analyzer.
 He has developed a set of image processing technologies specifically designed for quantification of mitochondrial calcium, shape changes and motion in fluorescence microscopy recordings.
 He has studied the role of mitochondrial dynamics in neuronal apoptosis and neurodegeneration, as well as bioenergetics and mitochondrial dysfunction in neurodegenerative disease models and mechanisms of insulin secretion in pancreatic beta cell models.
 His current interest is the development of mitochondrial membrane potential assays that report potentials in absolute millivolts independently of the plasma membrane potential and geometric factors.